COFEEL project : feline-livestock COexistence

 Why this project ?

 The jaguar and the cougar have both been classified as “Near Threatened” on the IUCN Red List 2017 (IUCN Red List), due in particular to the increase of conflicts generated by their attacks on domestic animals and their consequences.
 On the one hand, for lack of effective means to protect their animals, retaliatory shooting on felines remains a measure frequently used by breeders to cope with the problem, which is difficult to quantify.
-On the other hand, the repeated attacks of the two big cats can represent significant losses for some farms.
-Although the territory of Guyana is still well preserved, the increasing urbanization and development of farms will certainly increase the risk of negative interactions between humans and big cats in the near future.
+On the other hand, the repeated attacks of these two big cats can represent significant losses for some farms.
+Although the territory of Guyana is still well preserved, the increasing urbanization and development of farms will certainly increase the risk of negative interactions between humans and big cats in the future.

 For what purpose ?

-This project aims to ensure sustainable coexistence – ecologically, economically, socially and psychologically acceptable – between human activities and the preservation of big cats in French Guiana.
+This project aims to ensure sustainable coexistence – ecologically, economically, socially and psychologically – between human activities and the preservation of big cats in French Guiana.

 What are our local actions ?

 - Establish an observation of knowledge on big cat attacks on domestic animals: field surveys of farmers.